Economic growth has several causes:

 In this connection, I note that the “Clinton boom“ — 3.4 percent real growth from 1993 to 2001 — was nothing to write home about, being mainly the product of Clinton’s self-promotion and the average citizen’s ahistorical perspective.
 The boomlet of the 1990s, whatever its causes, was less impressive than several earlier post-war expansions.
 In fact, the overall rate of growth from the first quarter of 1947 to the first quarter of 1993 — recessions and all — was 3.4 percent.
 The “Clinton boom” is the boom that wasn’t.

-Even more depressing (pardon the pun) — but unsurprising — is the feeble rate of growth from the end of the Great Recession through the end of 2017: 2.2 percent.
-It will not get much better as long as the fiscal and regulatory burden of government grows, the economy will slide deeper into stagnation.
+Even more depressing (pardon the pun) — but unsurprising — is the feeble rate of growth from the end of the Great Recession through the middle of 2018: 2.3 percent.
+It will not get much better until the fiscal and regulatory burdens are shrunk substantially.

 Which brings me to the Rahn Curve.